AlexStormwood/Work-Lists/README.md

 ## Meetups, Conferences & Workshops Attendance

+Similar to all other events & expos above, except I got to enjoy all of these as a simple attendee! 🎉

 * IGEA Education Summit 2021 - 21st July 2021
 * Microsoft GameStack Live - 21st April 2021
 * IGEA presents Twitch for GameDevs - 2nd December 2020